 Going from Advanced Tech Exporter to Importer

 The Federal Reserve Economic Research Division of the St. Louis Federal Reserve tracks import and export statistics for the United States and other countries.
-The trade deficit has been in the spotlight recently as one of the current administration's primary talking points and working spaces, with the goal of reversing the otherwise never-ending growth of America's overseas expenditures.
-We covered this phenomena back in 2017, but a recent FRED blog post, and all the attention the trade deficit has been receiving lately, certainly makes revisiting the topic relevant today.
+The trade deficit has been in the spotlight recently as one of the primary talking points and working spaces of the current administration, with the goal of reversing the otherwise never-ending growth of American overseas expenditures.
+Axibase covered this phenomena back in 2017, but a recent FRED blog post, and all the attention the trade deficit has been receiving lately, certainly makes revisiting the topic relevant today.

 Advanced Technologies Defined